Leppp/Ultrasonic-Volume-Changer/README.md

 # How to use:
 Simply put your hand over the ultrasonic sensor, and move it up to raise the volume, or move it down to lower it.

+# Help this project:
+Please inform me if any files needed for this to work aren't in the README